-Divisions: Academics; Auditor; Chief of Staff; Communications Office; Facilities; Finance; General Counsel; Human Resources & Equity; Information & Technology; Legislative Affairs; Portfolio Services; Safety, Security, & Emergency Preparedness\; School Performance & Accountability; Strategy & Operations; Student Support Initiatives & Recovery
+Divisions: Academics; Auditor; Chief of Staff; Facilities; Finance; General Counsel; Human Resources & Equity; Information Technology; Legislative Affairs; Portfolio Services; Public Information Office; Safety, Security, & Emergency Preparedness; School Performance & Accountability; Strategy & Operations; Student Support Initiatives & Recovery

-- Build a set of processes and the culture necessary to identify, codify, and mitigate risks in a continuous cycle. - Build a professional safety, security, and emergency preparedness division. - Work toward establishing an enterprise risk management (ERM) committee, and provide training, tools, data, and support across the District to facilitate effective risk management and decisionmaking. - Align resources to perform threat assessments, address risks, and support the development and success of the new division and its processes. - △ Ensure seamless coordination of preparation and response between agencies.
+- Build a set of processes and culture necessary to identify, codify, and mitigate risks in a continuous cycle. - Build a professional safety, security, and emergency preparedness division. - Establish an Enterprise Risk Management (ERM) Committee, and provide training, tools, data, and support across the District to facilitate effective risk management and decision-making. - Align resources to perform threat assessments, address risks, and support the development and success of the new division and its processes. - △ Ensure seamless coordination of preparation and response between agencies.

-Relationships, built on sound communications, are essential to ensuring the success of the District and the students we serve.
-To this end, we will build trust through open, transparent, and effective communication to engage both our internal and external stakeholders.
+Relationships built on sound communications are essential to ensuring the success of the District and the students we serve.

+To this end, we will build trust through open, transparent communication both internally and externally.